joker314/word-reveal/README.md

 ### Round Score

-In each round, your score is displayed (**before** the deduction of 30 points), above the vertical bar on the left.
+In each round, your score is displayed, above the vertical bar on the left.

 ### Time in Round